UdhayaShan1/UdhayaShan1/README.md

 - 👋 Hi, I’m @UdhayaShan1
-- 👀 I’m interested in coding (data structures and algo mostly).
+- 👀 I’m interested in programming and gaming.
-- 🌱 I’m currently practicing competitive programming.
+- 🌱 I’m currently studying computer science in NUS.
 - 📫 How to reach me @frostbitepillars on Telegram.

 <!---